entando/entando-docs/vuepress/docs/local-install.md

 #### DBMS

-In order to speed up the boot process, H2 embedded database is used by default.
+In order to speed up the boot process, an embedded database is used by default.
-If needed you can switch to a different DBMS updating the previously downloaded yaml file (`entando.yaml` or `process-automation.yaml`) as follows:
+If needed you can switch to a specific DBMS updating the previously downloaded yaml file (`entando.yaml` or `process-automation.yaml`) as follows:

 - open the chosen file
 - search for `EntandoCompositeApp`